Canon 5D Mark III vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the A7S II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the A7S II was followed by the Sony A7S III.
 Further information on the features and operation of the 5D Mark III and A7S II can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark III or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.